quintinbruderer/CSCI136Spring2019/README.md

 # Textbook code

 The example programs and the stdlib are already included in this repo; the example data files are not since it's a bit large (>300MiB).
 You can download the data from the ["booksite"](https://introcs.cs.princeton.edu/python/code/index.php).

+## Graphics demos and Tkinter

+For various boring reasons, code that tries to display graphics (using Python's Tk integration "Tkinter") is unlikely to work unless running on Linux.
+If you want to see demos that use graphics and it's not working for you, try setting up the provided VM (see below) and running them from there.

+Because doing graphics with Tk is generally painful, we will avoid graphics as much as practical in this class.

 # Installing pipenv